MolSSI-Education/python-package-best-practices/_episodes/07-testing.md

 ~~~
 {: .language-python}

-The test will pass if the `build_bond_list` method raises a 'TypeError', otherwise, the test will fail.
+The test will pass if the `build_bond_list` method raises a `TypeError`, otherwise, the test will fail.

 ## Test Driven Development - TDD - Homework Assignment

 Sometimes, tests are written before code is actually written.
 This is called "Test Driven Development" or TDD.
 In this case, you would write tests which define the behavior of your code, run the tests to see they pass, then write code to pass each test.
 TDD is common when developing a library with well-defined interfaces and features.

 TDD has another benefit of never having false positives.
 If you ensure that your tests first fail THEN pass, you know that you have really written a function that works and that your test is not just passing by default.

 > ## Exercise (Homework Assignment #1)
 > For this homework assignment, you are given a function specification and a test.
-You should write a function to make the test pass.
+> You should write a function to make the test pass.
 >
 > Add the following function definition and docstring to `molecule.py`.
 >